kubernetes/ingress-nginx/docs/user-guide/multiple-ingress.md

 By default, deploying multiple Ingress controllers (e.g., `ingress-nginx` & `gce`) will result in all controllers simultaneously racing to update Ingress status fields in confusing ways.

 To fix this problem, use [IngressClasses](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class).
-The `kubernetes.io/ingress.class` annotation  is deprecated from kubernetes v1.22+.
+The `kubernetes.io/ingress.class` annotation is not being preferred or suggested to use as it can be deprecated in future.
+Better to use the field `ingress.spec.ingressClassName`.
+But, when user has deployed with `scope.enabled`, then the ingress class resource field is not used.

 ## Using IngressClasses